THREE FRENCH MASTERS

 Renowned British harpsichordist and harpsichord-builder Colin Booth performs a program of works by three of France’s greatest 17th century composers of keyboard music.
 This is elegant music, written largely in the form of stylized dance movements.
 Its elegance is such that it almost belies its richness of mood and emotion – it’s joyous, introspective, sentimental, melancholy, picturesque, witty music.
 Colin Booth’s exceptional artistry brings out the very deepest essence of this extraordinary music.

-Colin Booth finished his last harpsichord in 2020, having combined the careers of harpsichordist and harpsichord-maker for 40 years.
+In 2020 Colin Booth completed his very last harpsichord, having combined the careers of harpsichordist and harpsichord-maker for more than 40 years.
 As maker, he has more than 300 customers to his credit, including a large number of Early Music professionals.

-As harpsichordist, Colin has performed as soloist and continuo harpsichordist in a number of countries, from Denmark to South Africa and the USA.
-He taught and played annually for 25 years at the Dartington International Summer School in England, and has recorded 20 CDs of solo harpsichord music.
+Colin has played as soloist and continuo harpsichordist in a number of countries, from Denmark to South Africa and the USA.
+He taught and played annually for 25 years at the Dartington International Summer School in England, and has recorded 21 CDs of solo harpsichord music.

 His book Did Bach Really Mean That? – an investigation of Baroque notation and the conventions underpinning it, has been praised both for its detail and insights, and for being a highly readable guide for all who are keen on playing early keyboard music, whatever their chosen instrument.
 To accompany the book, Colin released a critically praised recording of Bach’s Goldberg Variations.